LearnersGuild/curriculum-app/modules/Command-line-Todo-List-With-Callbacks/README.md

 - node script `task.js` is used to manage the tasks.
 - `list` command has been implemented in a file located at `commands/list.js`
 - `add` command has been implemented in a file located at `commands/add.js`
-- `done` command has been implemented in a file located at `commands/done.js`
+- `complete` command has been implemented in a file located at `commands/complete.js`
 - Add tests using Mocha and Chai for all functions